Thursday, March 31, 2022

 The CryptO'pinion?

-I've enjoyed (trying) to help Rodney reclaim his Atari ST disk box but there are a few issues that obviously narked me.
-For one, there is no indication of the outstanding disks left to collect so I felt blinded, wondering what I'd missed.
-Plus I wanted a better gun and a LOT more chickens.
-Worst of all, I hated that time limit with a vengeance.
+I’ve enjoyed trying to help Rodney recover his Atari ST disk box, but a few things narked me.
+Firstly, there’s no indication of the remaining disks to collect, leaving me feeling blindsided and wondering what I’d missed.
+Secondly, I want a LOT more chickens to kill.
+Worst of all, the time limit was absolutely dreadful.

-Nevertheless, I don't want to be overly harsh as this isn't commercial and better than some of the dross we've endured from many companies.
-Rodney vs KFC is incredibly playable and, although it's doubtful I will ever find all the floppy disks, it keeps dragging me back for that "one more go".
-I love that addictive aspect of this cool platformer.
-Play it!!
+I don’t want to be too harsh, as this isn’t a commercial game and is better than some of the rubbish we’ve seen from some companies.
+Rodney vs KFC is incredibly playable, and while I doubt I’ll ever find all the floppy disks, it keeps me coming back for that "one more go".
+A cool platformer that is so addictive!
+Play it.

 Saturday, March 05, 2022